 Lucille Icilda Rattigan was born November 1,1925 in Greywood St. Ann Jamaica, to Eustace and Doris Creighton.
 She was the eldest of five children.
 While living in Greenwood, she gave birth to her first child, Thelma, and afterwards she moved to Kingston to enhance her quality of life.

-To plant a memorial tree in honor of Lucille Rattigan (Creighton), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lucille Rattigan (Creighton), please visit our Heartfelt Sympathies Store.

 During her time in Kingston, she worked as a seamstress and soon thereafter she met the love of her life, Melward Rattigan.
 They got married and this union produced ten children.
 As a mother of eleven children, she was a strong disciplinarian enforcing the proverb "do not spare the rod and spoil the child."
 This approach helped her to impart good manners, integrity and sound values to her children.

 Providing for her famillv could then be easily described as the instance in the Bible where Christ fed the multitude with five loafs and two fish.
 She could multiply a pot of food to feed her entire household.
 She was a doctor in her own rights, as she was very proficient in finding the cure for infections such as chicken pox, measles, mumps and was even able to save the life of her young child who was diagnosed with a crippling disease.
 Praying at nights was a must, as she counted heads to ensure that all of her children were present.
 Lucille was a woman of strength, tenacity and fortitude, while displaying care and concerns to her friends and neighbors.